hengenlab/temp_dependent_predation/dlc_data_extraction/pretrial/README.md

 - To run the script, simply execute it in a Python environment.
 Ensure that paths specified for input files and output directories are correct and exist.

 ## 2. r_run_capture_pretrial_dlc_features_all_temphum_ckbn.py: Overview
 This Python script further processes DLC pretrial data by associating it with temperature and humidity readings.
-The script reads an input CSV file containing consolidated DLC features from every pretrial period, appends corresponding temperature and humidity data for every trial, and generates a consolidated output CSV file.
+The script reads an input CSV file containing consolidated DLC features from every pretrial period, appends corresponding temperature and humidity data for every pretrial period, and generates a consolidated output CSV file.

 ### Script Explanation

 #### <ins>Load Initial Data</ins>
-- The file for the consolidated DLC features from every trial `capture_pretrial_dlc_features_all_ckbn_final.csv` is read into a pandas DataFrame named `df_subset`.
+- The file for the consolidated DLC features from every pretrial period `capture_pretrial_dlc_features_all_ckbn_final.csv` is read into a pandas DataFrame named `df_subset`.

 #### <ins>Data Processing Steps</ins>
 1. **Add Arena Number:**